Rubayet19/Email-Automation/README.md

 # Password Checker
-Check whether your password has been hacked!
+Checks whether your password has been hacked using Hashlib